Our secure site is a convenient way for you to view and manage your accounts with us.

 If you have savings in The TUTMAN B&CE Contracted Out Pension Scheme or the LSRB Additional Voluntary Contributions (AVCs) or EasyBuild S2P, you can transfer your pot(s) into an existing account in The People’s Pension or an existing or new EasyBuild Stakeholder Pension policy so that you can take advantage of flexible lump sums.

 The first 25% of each flexible lump sum you take is tax-free and the remaining 75% of each amount is taxable, as if it was income, at the highest rate you pay.
 You receive tax relief on your pension savings up to the annual allowance (more on this below), but you’ll pay tax on your pension income.
-Note that you get a standard personal allowance (currently £11,850 in the 2018-2019 tax year) of tax-free income each year.
+Note that you get a standard personal allowance (currently £12,500 for this tax year) of tax-free income each year.

 The flexible lump sum you receive from B&CE is likely to be quite a lot lower than the amount you take out of your pension savings.
 This is because: